School of Theology Policy

 - Transfer credits may not normally fulfill core requirements for the MDiv or MTS degree programs, but they may fulfill distributional electives and free electives:

 - CPE credits may transfer in as free electives if they are from an institution accredited by the Association for Clinical Pastoral Education (ACPE).
-They may not fulfill field/contextual education requirements except in particular circumstances and by petition to the associate dean of academic affairs and a co-director of contextual education.
+They may only fulfill Master of Divinity contextual education requirements in the Chaplaincy track except in particular circumstances and by petition to the associate dean of academic affairs and a co-director of contextual education.
 One unit of CPE transfers in as 8 credits of free elective credits.

 - Applicants for transfer into a degree program are evaluated on the same basis as other applicants.
 Applicants may also be eligible for consideration for merit awards based on the same criteria as other applicants for admission.